saishdesai23/Assessment-of-NER-Tools-for-Funding-Statements-in-Research-Papers/README.md

 output - ack_data.csv

 Steps
-1. Add the xml file to the xml folder (data/xml/xml_file)
+1. Add the xml file to the xml folder (data/xml/).
+The format of the xml file should "pmc_result_<entrezdate>.xml"
-1. Add all the xml files in the folder "../data/xml"
+2. The run the "main.py" code
 2. Open the "ack_data.csv" from the data folder (data/ack_data.csv)